Safety 📅 2026-03-29 ⏱ 11 min read

 4. They Ask for Money

-The stories vary but the request is always the same.
+The stories vary, but the request often lands in the same place: money.
 Medical emergency.
 Stuck abroad with no bank access.
-Amazing crypto opportunity they want to share.
-Flight to come visit but they're a few hundred short.
-If someone you've never met in person asks for money, you're being scammed.
+Crypto opportunity.
+Flight money.
+If someone you have never met in person asks for money, treat that as a serious reason to verify before doing anything.

 5. Inconsistent Details

 They told you they grew up in Seattle but later mentioned their childhood in Miami.
 Their job title changes.
-The story about their ex doesn't line up with what they said last week.
-Catfish manage multiple targets and can't keep their lies straight.
+The story about their ex does not line up with what they said last week.
+Inconsistencies like that are often what make the identity start to break down.

 6. They Only Exist on One Platform

 You met them on Tinder but they have no Instagram, no Facebook, no LinkedIn, no digital footprint anywhere else.
-Real people exist across multiple platforms.
-A profile that only exists where you found it was created to target people there.
+Many legitimate people do keep a smaller footprint, but a profile that only exists where you found it still deserves closer review.

 7. They Claim to Be Military/Overseas

-Deployed military, working on an oil rig, doctors with Doctors Without Borders: these are convenient excuses for why they can't meet in person, why video calls are difficult, and why they might need money.
-While real people do have these jobs, catfish love these stories because they explain away every red flag.
+Deployed military, working on an oil rig, doctors with Doctors Without Borders: these stories can explain why someone cannot meet in person, why video calls are difficult, and why they might ask for money.
+Real people do have these jobs, but the pattern still deserves closer verification.

 How to Verify Someone's Identity: 5 Methods